 This blog is the story of our decision to make a huge change, sell off and donate all of our belongings, buy a tiny house on wheels and leave the city for the country.
 We are currently in the process of creating our tiny house homestead, organic farm and art studio in the mountains of western North Carolina.

 Why?
 Basically, we’re done with the high cost of living today.
 We want to live debt free, spend less time making money to pay a big mortgage and other living expenses and more time with our kids out in nature and seeing the world.
 We’re done with Monsanto, GMOs, pesticides, hormones, antibiotics, BPA, pollution, big business, high mortgages, cancer causing preservatives, toxins in household products and cosmetics, Colony Collapse Disorder, the Great Pacific Garbage Patch, parabens, fracking and flouride poisoning our water supply.
 We don’t want to consume poison any more.
 We don’t want to have to rely on others for our food.
-We want our kids to grow up playing outdoors in a safe environment.
+I want my kids to grow up playing outdoors in a safe environment.
 And we don’t want to keep contributing to the ruination of our beautiful earth.
 Mostly, we want to do something on a personal level to help the environment and our quality of life, and let others know that they can do it too.

 Besides, life is short!
 I have realized in my old age that you gotta’ do what you wanna’ do NOW, or you will never do it!